jwcxz/personal-site/README.md

 analogous directory to that of its source material.

-## Rendering and Assembly
+## Generation, Rendering and Assembly

-The build system shall produce HTML pages through two phases:
+The build system shall produce HTML pages through three phases:

+1. It shall use _generators_ to generate any _virtual_ pages: pages that are dynamically created based on underlying system content.

 1. It shall walk through the source directory to find _source fragments_.
 It shall render these source fragments to _HTML fragments_, storing them to analogous directories in `build/frag/`.
+In some cases, source fragments are virtual as well in that their content is based on underlying system content.

 2. It shall use the presence of a `page.json` file within a given source directory to assemble any relevant fragments into an HTML page from a desired template.
+In some cases, this source directory is the static content directly.
+In other cases, it is the directory containing virtual page specifications.

+### Generators

+In some cases, entire page specifications should be produced dynamically based on underlying content (e.g. paginated index pages).
+Generators shall provide the capability to specify dynamically-generated pages.
+Generators shall be located in `src/engine/generators`.

 ### Renderers

 The build system shall automatically identify source fragments to render from their file extension.
 Each rendering backend located in `src/engine/renderers` shall register extensions it can render and one or more rendering recipes.

+A renderer may also be purely virtual in that it does not depend on specific sources from the content directory.
+Instead, it may specify a list of fragments that it will produce and a set of custom recipes for producing those targets.

 ### `page.json` Contents